w3f/polkadot-wiki/docs/general/polkadot-v2.md

 Thus, classic lease auctions were deprecated to make place for an agile marketplace for [coretime], where coretime becomes a commodity that can be tokenized, sold, and traded.
 Rollup chains can purchase:

-- **bulk coretime**: a standard rental of coretime through [the Coretime System Chain](../learn/learn-system-chains.md#existing-system-chains) at a fixed price for a fixed period of time.
+- **bulk coretime**: a standard purchase of coretime through [the Coretime System Chain](../learn/learn-system-chains.md#existing-system-chains) at a fixed price for a fixed period of time, with predictable renewal price.
-- **on-demand coretime**: On-demand coretime rental is available through ongoing sale of coretime for immediate use at a spot price.
+- **on-demand coretime**: On-demand purchase of coretime available through ongoing sale for immediate use at a spot price.

 This greatly decreases the barrier-to-entry for software tinkerers and rollup teams.
 Coretime will allow any rollup chain to access Polkadot's computation based on their needs maximizing the use of valuable computation.
 This setup maximizes the agility of Polkadot and lets the market figure out the best solution needed for rollup chains to be successful.